Gnirt/Gnirt/README.md

 ## Feedback for Growth:

 - For positive feedback, I prefer private recognition over public praise.
-- I regularly set aside time for self-reflection, often preferring to express my thoughts and insights through writing, as it helps me gain clarity and identify areas for growth.
+- I regularly (meaning at least once a year 😅) set aside time for self-reflection, often preferring to express my thoughts and insights through writing, as it helps me gain clarity and identify areas for growth.

 ## Effective Communication: